-It's time for our Christmas quiz.
+It's time for our Easter quiz.
 This year we're challenging Macworld readers to spot the true and false 'facts' about Sir Jony Ive.

 Jony Ive, Apple's VP of industrial design, is arguably the most famous executive at the company, with a cult following perhaps outshining even CEO Tim Cook.
 He's a soft-spoken Brit whose work - including the iMac, iPhone and iPad - is admired across the globe and has influenced countless younger designers.